 Let's find out why you should use dog boots.

 Dog boots help protect your furry friend's paws in extreme temperatures — whether too hot or too cold.

 If you walk your dog in areas where he comes into contact with hazards such as thorns or broken glass, boots will help prevent puncture injuries.

 You can use dog boots to keep your pup's paw clean and dry if she's suffered an injury, and she needs to avoid dirt due to the risk of infection.

 Dog boots can provide traction when it's very muddy or icy.

-A well-fitting dog boot can help stop your dog licking or chewing at an injured paw.
+A well-fitting dog boot can help stop your dog from licking or chewing at an injured paw.

 Dog boots tend to be sold either in pairs or in sets of four.
-If you're buying dog boots to protect your dog's paws from heat, cold, or injury, it makes sense to buy a set of four, since your pup will be wearing a boot on each paw.
+If you're selecting dog boots to protect your dog's paws from heat, cold, or injury, it makes sense to get a set of four, since your pup will be wearing a boot on each paw.

 Dog boots come in a range of sizes to fit the tiniest toy breeds right up to the most Herculean hounds.
 Just like your own shoes, you need to select boots of the correct size for your dog.

-Some manufacturers will tell you which sizes are suited to which breeds, which should give you a rough idea of the right size to buy.
+Some manufacturers will tell you which sizes are suited to which breeds, which should give you a rough idea of the right size for your pup.
 However, if your chosen dog boots don't have breed-based size suggestions, or if you just want to be more precise, you'll have to measure your dog's feet.